 After Sam Bass had little success in robbing smaller railroad lines, he decided to beef up his gang and go after larger railroads.
 To do this, he recruited several young farm boys from respectable families who were looking for adventure.
 Two of these lads were Dallas youths — Albert Herndon and Sam Pipes.

 Albert G. Herndon was one of five sons of John W. and Mary E. McCommas Herndon.
 He had ever been in trouble before, other than some rowdiness that had caused some of the area folks to look at him as a little “wild.”

-In 1886, a plague broke out in the prison population and Herndon and Pipes volunteered to serve the prison population as nursing help when it became overrun with victims.
-As a result of their efforts, they were granted complete pardons by President Grover Cleveland the same year.
+In 1886, a plague broke out in the prison population, and Herndon and Pipes volunteered to serve the prison population as nursing help when it became overrun with victims.
+As a result of their efforts, President Grover Cleveland granted complete pardons the same year.
 Both men returned to Dallas and on January 5, 1887.

 Afterward, Albert Herndon disappeared into history.
 However, Sam Pipes married Sallie Caton Collins, the widow of Billy Collins, another Bass Gang member.
-Later, when Pipes was working as a bartender, he dropped a pistol that discharged, hitting him in the upper leg.
-He died a short time later on February 16, 1889, from complications of the wound.
+Later, when Pipes worked as a bartender, he dropped a pistol that discharged, hitting him in the upper leg.
+He died a short time later, on February 16, 1889, from complications of the wound.